neo4j/neo4j-python-driver/README.md

-# Rust Extensions for a Faster Neo4j Bolt driver for Python
+# Rust Extensions for a Faster Neo4j Bolt Driver for Python

 This project contains Rust extensions to speed up the [official Python driver for Neo4j](https://github.com/neo4j/neo4j-python-driver).